weavercm/Connect-IQ-Work-Timer/README.md

 ### Work Timer View:
 ![Work Timer View](Images/workTimerView.png)

 Here there are three main fields.
 At the top is an indication which mode you are currently in: OFF CLOCK, ON CLOCK, and ON BREAK.
-Below that the current time that you have been clocked in is displayed.
+Below that, the current time that you have been clocked in is displayed.
 This field is formatted as hr:min:sec.
 Days are not displayed, so the hour field will continue to increment even after 24 hours have elapsed.
 At the bottom of the display are three buttons corresponding to the three modes.
 Selecting one of these will activate the corresponding mode.

 **Modes:**
 * **OFF CLOCK:** work time will not be incrementing
 * **ON CLOCK:** work time will be incrementing
 * **ON BREAK:** work time will not be incrementing

-**Conrols:**
+**Controls:**
 * **Touch-Enabled Devices:**
   * **Change Mode:** tap the button corresponding to the desired mode
   * **View History:** tap the displayed work time, or perform the menu action